linuxfrorg/linuxfr.org/README.md

 Limitations:

-- elasticsearch is not yet included in the docker image
 - this dockerisation is still experimental and not very well tested but it proved to work at least once
 - please report any bugs or suggest improvements by opening an issue.